-Demolition surveys are more destructive than a typical HazMat survey allowing for a more comprehensive report of all hazardous materials for any given structure and site.
+Demolition maintenance is more destructive than a typical HazMat removal allowing for a more comprehensive report of all hazardous materials for any given structure and site.

 Pre-demolition hazmat surveys are more destructive than a typical HazMat survey allowing for a more comprehensive report of all hazardous materials for any given structure and site.

-A consultant should be thorough, and sample all suspect materials, so that your abatement contractor is able to provide an accurate estimation for removal of hazardous materials.
+A consultant should be thorough, and sample all suspect materials so that your abatement contractor is able to provide an accurate estimation for the removal of hazardous materials.
 In many cases, a poorly conducted hazmat survey may lead to unexpected costs when the demolition crew finds other materials containing asbestos.

 For the most part demolition projects go as expected.
 Building materials used in construction are consistent from building era and type of structure, but consultants and hazmat contractors do not have x-ray vision and some surprises do occur.

 Older properties with countless unknown renovations, like those without permits, by a do-it-yourself or unqualified contractor, has resulted in some head-scratchers on past projects.
 It is truly amazing some of the unexplainable things that people have done.

 We provide services from the initial pre-demolition hazmat survey to abatement and demolition.
 The benefit of dealing with us from the get-go is we can help navigate you through the many pitfalls and confusion regarding hazardous material abatement and the Acts and Regulations governing the removal, transport, and disposal of hazardous waste.

 Our goal is to provide economical solutions and no-nonsense education for you to make informed decisions about your project no matter how unique.